opencurve/curve/docs/en/mds_en.md

 ##### MDS side

-On MDS side, heartbeat module is consisted of three parts:
+On MDS side, heartbeat module consists of three parts:

 *TopoUpdater*: This part updates info in Topology module according to copyset info reported by chunkservers.